 In Voldemort Goes Back To School, when Voldemort (in the body of a teenager) infiltrates Hogwarts as a new student in the hopes of killing Harry, Hermione notices that the new Slytherin kid keeps sending Harry "heated stares" and comes to the conclusion that he has a crush on him.
 Hilarity Ensues.

 The Incredibles: Mirage and Mr. Incredible (though the extent of their relationship is very unclear).
 Of course, the fact that Mirage ends up apparently turning good anyway and helping the protagonists makes it more questionable.
-Really only a partial example as they were never really in a relationship (Mr. Incredible already being married), but their flirtatious banter, while standard for superheroes, did have strong subtext of being an emotional affair on his part.
+Really only a partial example as they were never really in a relationship (Mr. Incredible already being married and Mirage respecting that.), but their flirtatious banter, while standard for superheroes, did have strong subtext of being an emotional affair on his part.

 One of the DVD extras is an explicit reference to this trope: In the background info on the Supers, there's an audio clip where The Casanova Gamma Jack describes how difficult it is to fight attractive female supervillains.

 Out of Sight involved a romance between George Clooney's gentleman bank-robber character Jack Foley, and Jennifer Lopez's US Marshal character Karen Sisco.
 Notably, in a change from the novel, Karen appears to deliberately plant an escape artist in Jack's prison transport so she can keep chasing him.

 DEBS: both the short and full-length versions of this film center around a secret agent's forbidden Les Yay romance with a supervillainess.

 Amy: If you'll excuse me, I have a date with the devil.